neuroinformatics-unit/derotation/docs/source/user_guide/configuration.md

 - `saving_name`: base name for output TIFF

 ### `channel_names`
 List of signal names expected in the analog `.bin` file.
-These must match the order in which the channels were saved.
+These must match the order in which the channels were saved. ⚠️ This a custom field required for the specific setup where the data was acquired.

 ### `rotation_increment`
 Expected angle increment per tick from the motor (in degrees).

 ### `adjust_increment`
 If `True`, the pipeline may slightly adjust the rotation increment value to match observed data.
+This is necessary as the motor may not exactly provide the expected number of ticks for each rotation.

 ### `rot_deg`
 Total degrees corresponding to a full rotation (typically 360).

 ### `debugging_plots`
 Whether to save intermediate plots for inspection.
+Recommended for debugging.

 ### `frame_rate`
 Frame rate of acquisition (in Hz).
-Needed to disambiguate overlapping events.

 ### `analog_signals_processing`
 Parameters used to extract information from analog signals:
-- `find_rotation_ticks_peaks`: settings for detecting motor ticks
+- `find_rotation_ticks_peaks` (`height`, `distance`): parameters for detecting rotation ticks
-- `squared_pulse_k`: controls sharpening of pulses
+- `squared_pulse_k`: threshold for detecting line and frame clock signals
 - `inter_rotation_interval_min_len`: minimum number of samples between distinct rotations
 - `angle_interpolation_artifact_threshold`: threshold for discarding rotation segments with high noise